Combined Medical Services Examination: History

-The Combined Examination for recruitment to Medical posts under Central Government was first conducted by UPSC on 18^{th} February 1977.
+The Combined Examination for recruitment to Medical posts under Central Government was first conducted by UPSC on 18 February 1977.
 Prior to 1977, recruitment to these posts was on the basis of interview.
 CMSE 2007 introduced the Negative Marking in the evaluation of Objective type question papers.
 From CMSE 2010 onwards, female candidates were granted exemption from payment of exam fee.
 CMSE 2014 introduced the Computer Based Mode of Examination.
 From CMSE 2017 onwards, UPSC implemented the Public Disclosure Scheme for making publicly available the Scores of those candidates who appeared in the final stage of the examination but were not recommended.
 This is to ensure that other recruiting bodies can use this data to recruit these qualified candidates who are willing to publicly disclose their scores.
 Syllabus of the examination was changed in CMSE 2018.
 From CMSE 2020 onwards, the upper age limit for Medical Officer Grade of CHS GDMO sub-cadre was enhanced from 32 years to 35 years.